thisisamardeep/portfolio/_posts/2023-01-07-knapstack.md

 t of type MyInteger.
 So it is taking MyInteger(t) as a paramter of type t.This is due to the above rule in the standard.
-But how can we prove this.Here comes the library type_traits .The sole purpose of type traits is to give a good insight into the inner thinking of the compiler.
+But how can we prove this.Here comes the library type_traits .The sole purpose of type traits is to give a good insight into the  mysterious type world of c++ and inner thinking of the compiler.